immrn/secure-ble-for-esp32-android/README.md

 - signer certificate
 ```

-To adjust the content of the payload edit `l2cap_client/spiffs/crypto/` <!-- TODO or `the android app project` --> .
+To adjust the content of the payload edit `l2cap_client/spiffs/crypto/payload.txt` <!-- TODO or `the android app project` --> but note the max. bytes of the file in the `esp_apis/app_config.h`.
 Then rebuild the application.
 </p>
 </details>